output configuration representation

 indicates this is the preferred mode

-Mode information
+mode information

 These flags describe properties of an output mode.
 They are used in the flags bitfield of the mode event.